Martchus/tageditor/README.md

 ## Bugs
 - Large file information is not shown when using Qt WebEngine.
+- It is recommend you to create backups before editing because I can not test whether the library works with all kind of files.
+If you force rewriting a backup is always created.
 - underlying library: Matroska files composed of more than one segment aren't tested yet and might not work.
-- underlying library: To add new features I've had to revise a lot of code since the last release.
-I always test the library with files produced by mkvmerge and ffmpeg and several other file but can't verify that it will work with all files.
-Hence I recommend to create backups of your files.